JEUNE FEMME ET SON CHAT, 1950

 The painter, who died as a French Catholic, was born as Tsuguharu Foujita, the son of a general in Japan’s imperial army.

 JEUNE FEMME ET SON CHAT, 1950 sold for a record price of $72,000 CAD due to its fine quality, rarity and the inclusion of a cat, one of Foujita’s favourite tsubjects!

 Trosby Galleries, Inc., Palm Beach, Florida;

 From whom purchased by Mr. Oscar Faerman, Montreal, as “Jeune Fille Avec Chat” on April 6, 1967;

 By descent to the present Private Collection, Montreal, QC

 Waddington’s International Art department presents a rich diversity of original artworks from the Old Masters to the 21st century from around the world.
-We are the leading Canadian auction house showcasing International art from collections in Canada and an ever-increasing number of works of art from collections outside of Canada.
+We are the leading Canadian auction house showcasing International art from collections in Canada and an ever-increasing number of works of art from collections around the world.
 The combination of our expertise and our global network ensures the highest standards of authentication and research.
 Rare and important paintings, drawings, sculptures, fine prints and photographs are offered in themed auctions such as American, British, Continental, Modern and Old Masters.